MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 ### Step 2 (mandatory): Adding Entities
 Within the next step you will add **entities** to your data source.
 In Customer 360 **entities are datasets**.
 For example, If you have a database that includes multiple datasets about your customers, each of these data sets is an **entity** (such as an **Orders** dataset, a **Sales** dataset, etc).

-1. In order to start ingesting entities, pick one of the many available data sources that are available within the screen below:
+1. In order to start ingesting entities, pick one of the many available data sources that are available within the screen below.
+- **Note that some of the following data sources are not supported at this point, including on-prem sources and OData**.
+- **Also note that some of the following connoctors replaced older connoctor versions.
+For example, if you wish to Utilize the Dynamics 365 AX connoctor, you should choose the "Common Data Service for Apps" option.

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-select-source.png "Get data select source")